Conjunctivitis: Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 In most cases of viral conjunctivitis, there is no specific treatment needed for adenoviral conjunctivitis.
 Lubricant eye drops may be prescribed to aid with comfort.
 In severe cases, steroid eye drops may be prescribed as a short-term treatment.

-Other rarer causes of viral conjunctivitis such as herpes simplex virus and shingles have specific treatments, which are dealt with by treating the cause itself.
+Other rarer causes such as herpes simplex virus and shingles have specific treatments, which are dealt with by treating the cause itself.

 Antibiotic eye drops are used to treat bacterial conjunctivitis.
 Other rarer causes of bacterial conjunctivitis such as sexually transmitted infections usually require antibiotic tablets and eye drops used in conjunction.